 Initiatives Aiming for Prevention of Lost Time Injuries

-Since October 2004, there have been no fatal accidents involving employees of the Teijin Group, however in March, 2017, during repair work on a building at an overseas affiliate company, there was one fatal accident involving an employee of the subcontracting company.
-The Teijin Group also receives and assesses reports on lost-time accidents of subcontracting companies that occur at Group business sites and supports/promotes initiatives by subcontracting companies to secure safety.
+Moreover, the Teijin Group receives and assesses reports on lost-time accidents of subcontracting companies that occur at Group business sites and supports/promotes initiatives by subcontracting companies to secure safety.

 Lost Time Injury Frequency Rates

 The abovementioned values do not include CSP (Continental Structural Plastics）

 Source: Ministry of Health, Labor and Welfare, Japan: Survey of Industrial Accidents.

 Group-wide Sharing of Occupational Accident Information and Responses at the Time of an Accident

 Information relating to all occupational accidents resulting in lost time due to injury that occur at Teijin Group companies is distributed via an Intranet to enable these experiences to be used as a reference, and to help prevent the recurrence of similar accidents.